Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Buffalo and its opponents have combined to put up more than 51.5 points in five of seven games this season.

-- Bowling Green's games have gone over 51.5 points in three of eight chances this season.

-- The two teams combine to score 51.9 points per game, 0.4 more than the over/under in this contest.
+- The 54.5 points per game these two squads have surrendered to opponents this season are three more than the 51.5 total in this contest.

-- This contest's over/under is 3.0 points lower than the 54.5 these two squads combine to give up per game in 2021.

-- The Bulls and their opponents have scored an average of 57.2 points per game in 2021, 5.7 more than Saturday's total.
+- The average total in Bulls games this season is 57.2, 5.7 points more than Saturday's over/under of 51.5.

 - The 49.8 PPG average total in Falcons games this season is 1.7 points fewer than this game's over/under.